LinkSyk/multitask/README.md

 # MultiTask

-MultiTask is simple task manager. you can use it to multiple tasks and receive result from these tasks.
+MultiTask is simple task manager. you can use it to process multiple tasks and receive result from these tasks.

 # Quick start